 - Further west, the lift tends to get better (although this is not always the case.)

-- On some days, especially days with a strong convergence (i.e. when an easterly flow from the plains meets with a significant westerly flow coming over the divide), the area east of the convergence can be very challenging – i.e., the lifts tends to be weak, tops out close to the ground (sometimes at just 500 ft AGL, sometimes at 2000 ft AGL), and is capped by a wind shear layer.
+- On some days, especially days with a strong convergence (i.e. when an easterly flow from the plains meets with a significant westerly flow coming over the divide), the area east of the convergence can be very challenging – i.e., the climbs tend to be weak, top out close to the ground (sometimes at just 500 ft AGL, sometimes at 2000 ft AGL), and are capped by the inversion and/or a wind shear layer.
 On such days the only way to get away is to find lift on the west side of the convergence.
 (If you look at flight traces you can often see this phenomenon by a glider’s wind drift in a thermal: east of the convergence line the drift is from east to west; west of the convergence line the drift is from west to east.)
 The location of the convergence line varies – sometimes it is close to Boulder, sometimes it is further west than the Peak-to-Peak Highway.
 Skysight has a convergence forecast – it’s very useful but not always accurate.
 Other weather sites can give you the information as well if you know how to find it (look for vertical velocity).

 2) Where should I tow to?

 - In the morning, look at the soaring weather forecast for the area between the airport and the Continental Divide.
-Thermal height and depth, thermal strength, and buoyancy/shear ratio are the most important data points to consider, along with wind direction and strength.
+Thermal height and depth, thermal strength, convergence, and buoyancy/shear ratio are the most important data points to consider, along with wind direction and strength.
 Look at these indicators for different times of the day, hour by hour for the times you consider for launching.

 - When you get to the airport, look at the sky.
 Is it consistent with the forecast or do you see something different?
 Forecasts are great but they are always trumped by reality.

 - If you have a strong sense where the lift is going to be, that’s where you want to tow to.